GrapesJS/grapesjs/docs/modules/Commands.md

 });
 ```

 So if we now run `editor.runCommand('my-command-state')` the command will be registered as active.
-To check the state of the command you can use `commands.isActive('my-command-state')` or you can even get the list of all active commands via `commands.getActive()`, it our case the result would be something like this
+To check the state of the command you can use `commands.isActive('my-command-state')` or you can even get the list of all active commands via `commands.getActive()`, in our case the result would be something like this

 ```js
 {